Ranked: America’s most beautiful city parks

 22. Pappajohn Sculpture Park, Des Moines, Iowa

-It’s not often that a park doubles up as an outdoor gallery.
-Which is exactly why Des Moines’ Pappajohn Sculpture Park, filled with 28 acclaimed statues by world-renowned artists, is so special.
 It all started in 2007, when venture capitalist and art enthusiast John Pappajohn offered to donate sculptures he’d collected with his wife, Mary, to be displayed in a 4.4-acre patch of land the city had recently acquired.
 The park was opened two years later.
 It’s laid out like a gallery, with the sculptures progressing from realist works at the eastern end, to more abstract and conceptual structures at the western end.

 21. Romare Bearden Park, Charlotte, North Carolina

-20. Prospect Park, Brooklyn, New York
+20. Prospect Park, New York City, New York

 Another creation by Calvert Vaux and Frederick Law Olmsted, the duo best known for Central Park, Prospect Park is Brooklyn’s answer to the Manhattan icon.
-While it may not have quite the same level of fame, the 526-acre grounds have plenty of bells and whistles of their own: there’s an intricate maze of man-made lakes, the renowned Botanic Gardens, rustic 19th-century arches and even a small zoo.
-Meanwhile, if it’s old-school picnicking and sunbathing you’re after, the wide expanses of Long Meadow are the perfect spot.
+While it may not have quite the same level of fame, the 526-acre grounds have plenty of bells and whistles of their own: there’s an intricate maze of man-made lakes, the renowned Botanic Garden, rustic 19th-century arches, and even a small zoo.

 19. Lincoln Park, Chicago, Illinois